Akbarshokh/admin_dori_api/README.md

 # admin_dori_api
-This API eas created to manage the pharmacy store web-site. eee
+This API was created to manage the pharmacy store web-site. eee